M&g Investment Management Ltd Buys Coca-Cola Co, JD.com Inc, Procter & Gamble Co, Sells Lowe's Inc, Constellation Brands Inc, Honeywell International Inc

 M&g Investment Management Ltd sold out a holding in Syneos Health Inc. The sale prices were between $51.29 and $65.09, with an estimated average price of $59.51.Sold Out: CDW Corp (CDW)

-M&g Investment Management Ltd sold out a holding in O'Reilly Automotive Inc. The sale prices were between $419.41 and $482.62, with an estimated average price of $455.63.Sold Out: West Pharmaceutical Services Inc (WST)
+M&g Investment Management Ltd sold out a holding in DaVita Inc. The sale prices were between $79.57 and $91.84, with an estimated average price of $85.39.Reduced: Lowe's Companies Inc (LOW)

 Here is the complete portfolio of M&G INVESTMENT MANAGEMENT LTD. Also check out: